gearglow/ReptiliaWithATwist/The List.md

 Hermione nodded, and the triad told him all about their foray via the Room of Requirement.

+"So you mean to tell me," he said finally, "that a gaggle of fourth-years --"

+"And third-years!"
+Luna piped up.

-"So you mean to tell me," he said finally, "that a gaggle of fourth-years snuck into the Hogwarts Wardstone Room, a place that is near mythical in both its protections and _mere existence,_ and _fixed_ the most intractable reason for the magical world's technological stagnation _in an afternoon?_"
+"-- snuck into the Hogwarts Wardstone Room, a place that is near mythical in both its protections and _mere existence,_ and _fixed_ the most intractable reason for the magical world's technological stagnation _in an afternoon?_"

 They nodded cautiously.